devgodys/HDR-to-SDR-Video-Converter/README.md

 ## Why

-Good HDR-to-SDR tone mapping shouldn't cost money, and it shouldn't require learning FFmpeg first.
+If you're just a user who wants to convert HDR to SDR, you shouldn't have to learn FFmpeg first.
 Right now the choice is usually one of two extremes: paid software with a clean interface, or FFmpeg/HandBrake — free, powerful, and accurate, but built for people who already know what BT.2390 means and are comfortable on a command line.
 There isn't much in between.
 This app is built to be that middle ground.
 It does exactly one job — turning HDR into SDR — using nothing but your own hardware and open-source tools that already do it well: FFmpeg, libplacebo/Vulkan, and optionally HandBrakeCLI.
 No subscription, no cloud processing, no black-box "auto" button standing in for a real answer.
 Just a normal window: pick a curve, pick an encoder, hit start, and see the exact command that ran.